grafana/grafana-openapi-client-go/README.md

 This HTTP Go client for [Grafana](https://github.com/grafana/grafana) is generated from [Grafana's OpenAPI specification](https://github.com/grafana/grafana/blob/main/public/api-merged.json) using [swagger for Go](https://github.com/go-swagger/go-swagger).

-The Grafana OpenAPI Client for Go is under active development.
-We are planning a few improvements around processes such as automation, testing, release, and integration into other dependencies.
-Some of this work is tracked [here](https://github.com/grafana/grafana/issues/47827).

 Both code and non-code contributions are very welcome - please feel free to open an issue or PR in this repository if you spot a possible improvement!

 ## Dependencies